Environment banner_cropped_small.jpg

 Cotton agriculture presents both labour and environmental challenges.
 Due to the nature of the cotton supply chain, with a large proportion of small-scale producers in developing countries, we have limited visibility of production practices.

-To address these challenges, we purchase BCI and CmiA certified cotton volumes globally, to promote sustainable practices.
+We purchase BCI and CmiA certified cotton volumes globally, to promote sustainable practices.
 We are a member of the Better Cotton Initiative which aims to make global cotton production better for the people who grow it, for the land it grows on and for the sector’s future.
 It trains producers in sustainable practices to reduce the amount of fertiliser, pesticides and water they use.
 Our goal is to increase the volume of sustainably produced cotton in our supply chains.

 Sustainable biofuels